-Article 4.2 Testing method and time at which tests are held
+Article 4.2 Test format, testing method and moment at which tests are held

-- 1. Appendix 2 describes for each unit of study in what format the tests will be administered.
-If necessary, due to force majeure, it is possible to deviate from the determined test format during the academic year. - 2.
+- 1. Appendix 2 describes for each unit of study in what format the (partial) tests will be administered.
+Due to force majeure the programme manager can decide to deviate from the determined test format during the academic year after agreement of the exam board. - 2.
+Appendix 2 describes for each unit of study the testing method of the (partial) tests (written, oral or digital). - 3.
 The moment in which the tests of a unit of study will be administered must be published in a timetable at the start of that particular unit of study.
-The 10 day-term as stated in article 1.2, paragraph 5 must be observed. - 3.
-In case of cumulative tests, the first test will be conducted on several occasions and the resit will be conducted on one single occasion.
+The ten working day-term as stated in article 1.2, paragraph 5 must be observed. - 4.
+In case of a cumulative test, it will be conducted in several components.
+The first test will be conducted on several succeeding occasions and the resit will be conducted on one single occasion. - 5.
+A written test lasts no longer than two clock hours per session.
+This is not including a possible extension of the duration of the test.
+The programme states the duration of the test in the Study Guide and this may only differ from the maximum standard if relevant for the content and following consultation with the dean.